The Weill Neurohub leads breakthroughs in neuroscience by strengthening collaborative relationships among world-class researchers and clinicians.

 • Help recruit talented faculty by supporting start-up costs for laboratories and other needs for top talent acquisition across campuses.

-The first five projects awarded in the Investigators Program are:
+The current projects awarded in the Investigators Program are:

 The Weill Neurohub Next Great Ideas Program